The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

-Dust mass estimates strongly depend on the assumed cold dust temperature: \citet{Pozzi+2021} investigated this dependence for the ALPINE sample, finding that going from T$_{\rm d}=25 $~K (fiducial value) to T$_{\rm d}=35$~K results in a decrease of the dust mass by $60\%$, these estimates are respectively shown as orange squares and crosses in Figure \ref{fig:FigMdust-Mstar}. \citet{Sommovigo+2022} found that the median $\rm{T_d}$ of REBELS galaxies varies in the range between $39-58$~K, with an average dust temperature of $<\rm{T_d}> = 47 \pm 6$~K. The red circles (ALESS galaxies from Table 2 of \citealt{Graziani+2020}) are estimates with a $\rm{T_d}$ around $45$~K, while the dust mass upper limits, since the dust temperature anti-correlates with the dust mass, are estimated using $\rm{T_d} \sim 25$~K. As in \citet{Graziani+2020}, the gray points of simulated galaxies are in good agreement with estimates or compatible with upper limits of M$_{\rm d}$ obtained for singly detected objects.
-Despite the large uncertainties in the M$_{\star}$ of galaxies observed in the EoR, we find a very good agreement with REBELS galaxies in the stellar mass range $9.0 \leq \rm Log(\rm M_{\star}/\rm M_{\odot}) < 10$ while objects with Log(M$_{\star}/\rm M_{\odot}) \geq 10$ have values of dust masses systematically lower than our predictions, indicating that either our high mass objects are too dusty or that the dust temperature for some REBELS sources may have been over-estimated.
+Dust mass estimates strongly depend on the assumed cold dust temperature: \citet{Pozzi+2021} investigated this dependence for the ALPINE sample, finding that going from T$_{\rm d}=25 $~K (fiducial value) to T$_{\rm d}=35$~K results in a decrease of the dust mass by $60\%$ (these estimates are respectively shown as orange squares and crosses in Figure \ref{fig:FigMdust-Mstar}).
+Using the method described in \citet{Sommovigo+2021}, very recently \citet{Sommovigo2022alpine} derived new dust mass estimates of some of the ALPINE galaxies already analysed by \citet{Pozzi+2021}.
+The new analysis leads to warmer dust temperatures $\rm{<T_d>} = 48 \pm 8 \: \rm{K}$ and, as a consequence, to ${\rm M_{d}}$ up to 7 times lower than those previously reported.
+The same analysis technique has been applied to a subsample of REBELS galaxies with [CII] and dust-continuum detections \citep{Sommovigo+2022}, finding a $\rm{T_d}$ that varies in the range between $39-58$~K, with an average dust temperature of $<\rm{T_d}> = 47 \pm 6$~K. The red circles (ALESS galaxies from Table 2 of \citealt{Graziani+2020}) are estimates with a $\rm{T_d}$ around $45$~K, while the dust mass upper limits, since the dust temperature anti-correlates with the dust mass, are estimated using $\rm{T_d} \sim 25$~K. As in \citet{Graziani+2020}, the gray points of simulated galaxies are in good agreement with estimates or compatible with upper limits of M$_{\rm d}$ obtained for singly detected objects.
+Despite the large uncertainties in the M$_{\star}$ of galaxies observed in the EoR, we are in agreement with REBELS galaxies with masses $\rm Log(\rm M_{\star}/\rm M_{\odot}) \lesssim 9.5$, while objects with Log(M$_{\star}/\rm M_{\odot}) > 9.5$ have estimated dust masses systematically lower than our predictions, indicating that either our high-mass objects are too dusty or that the dust temperature for some of these sources may have been over-estimated.
 Radiative transfer simulations performed with \texttt{SKIRT} (\citealt{Baes+2015}) on \texttt{dustyGadget} simulated galaxies, and a close comparison with photometric properties of the REBELS sample will help to shed some light on the above discrepancy (Schneider et al., in prep.).
-Interestingly enough, we find that at lower redshift the simulated sample is globally compatible with ALPINE/ALESS estimates found in \citet{Pozzi+2021} and \citet{Graziani+2020} (i.e. only a few galaxies are off trend with the lowest assumed T$_{\rm d}$), all these objects having Log$(\rm{M_{\star}/ M_{\odot}}) \geq 10$.
+Interestingly enough, we find that at lower redshift the simulated sample is globally compatible with ALPINE/ALESS estimates found in \citet{Pozzi+2021} and \citet{Graziani+2020} for galaxies with Log$(\rm{M_{\star}/ M_{\odot}}) > 9.5$, with only a few exceptions that lie above or below the trend followed by the simulated systems.
+Conversely, when compared to dust masses derived by \citet{Sommovigo2022alpine} for a subsample of ALPINE systems, our simulation predicts higher dust masses.